ThanGerlek/softwaredesign/tweeter/milestone-3/milestone-3.md

 [Debugging Tips Video](https://youtu.be/ZW05JQ2C_Nc)

 Please make sure you've gone over and tried at least some of these tips before asking a TA for help.
 It makes their lives much easier when you've already found the source of the error, and often it will help you fix it on your own.

+## Milestone Report

+Create and submit the documents described in [Milestone 3: Documents](./milestone-3-docs.md).

+## Passoff

+- Pass off your project with a TA by the due date at the end of TA hours (you must be in the pass off queue 1 hour before the end of TA hours to guarantee pass off)
+- You can only pass off once.
+- If you pass off before the pass off day, you will get an additional 4% of extra credit in this assignment

 ## Passoff Rubric